 - The sinking of the mobile home foundation

 - Floorboards getting saggy towards one spot, usually on the center

 - Interior doors and windows jamming

-Leveling or re-leveling a home is not a job that you should trifle with on your own.
+Leveling your mobile home is not a job that you should trifle with on your own.
 The best solution to this common mobile home problem is to hire a mobile home leveling company that has the experience to repair damages.
 That way, you know that professionals are choosing the best solution.